ArneBachmann/sos/README.md

 - It might in some cases be a good idea to go offline one folder higher up in the file tree than your base working folder to care for potential deletions, moves, or renames
 - The dirty flag is only relevant in tracking and picky mode TODO investigate - is this true, and if yes, why
 - Branching larger amounts of binary files may be expensive as all files are copied and/or compressed just like during `sos offline`.
 A workaround is to `sos offline` only in the folders that are relevant for a specific task
-- If you see the Windows system error `[Errno 13]` (hinting at permission problems), don't go looking for user right problems, rather check for other processes locking files in the file tree
+- If you see the Windows system error `[Errno 13]` (hinting at permission problems), don't go looking for user right problems, rather check for other processes locking files in the file tree and try again
 - For files detected as being moved or renamed, using `--only` or `--except` for just the old or new path will lead to either only remove the old file path or only add the new entry, but will not be recognized as a move action in the history, as the other half of the move action is missing